 NOTE 1: Whether the associated QoS Flow(s) are removed from UE, NG-RAN, or only resource in NG-RAN is removed is up to implementation.

-5. If the MB-SMF finds out there are shared tunnel established over N3mb interface, the MB-SMF sends Namf_MBSCommunication_N2MessageTransfer Request (TMGI, N2 SM information (Deactivation, TMGI)) to the AMFs.
+5. If the MB-SMF finds out there are shared tunnel established over N3mb interface, the MB-SMF sends Namf_MBSCommunication_N2MessageTransfer Request (TMGI, N2 MB-SM information (Deactivation, TMGI)) to the AMFs.

-6. The AMF sends NGAP deactivation request message (N2 SM information ()) to the NG-RAN nodes.
+6. The AMF sends NGAP deactivation request message (N2 MB-SM information ()) to the NG-RAN nodes.

 7. The NG-RAN node keeps the multicast MBS session context and N3mb shared tunnel for the multicast MBS session.